Take Your Expertise to New Heights

-The application period for the 2019 Collegiate Hiring Initiative is now open!
+The application period for the 2019 Collegiate Hiring Initiative is now closed.
 The full-time, entry-level hiring program supports a huge part of the FBI’s mission and offers participants a chance to explore and transition into many exceptional FBI career paths.
-Applications are open through October 14, so apply today!
+The application for the 2020 program will open in August 2019!

 Collegiate Hiring Initiative Career Paths